Environmental Emergency Program

 The Recovery section provides technical expertise during incident response as well as post-spill.
 Recovery specialists ensure resources at risk are identified and properly protected during the response.
 Post-spill, the Recovery section follows up with spillers to ensure they are taking the appropriate actions to restore the environment.

 The Environmental Emergency Program prepares for and responds to spills of hazardous materials and substances by:

-- Maintaining a headquarters environmental emergency staff to undertake provincial, national and international response planning and liaison, policy and procedure development, and issue management; and
+- Maintaining a headquarters environmental emergency staff to undertake provincial, national and international response planning and liaison, policy and procedure development, and issue management

-- Developing policies, procedures, plans, operational guidelines, cooperative agreements, technical documents, and establishing emergency operations centres.
+- Developing policies, procedures, plans, operational guidelines, cooperative agreements, technical documents, and establishing emergency operations centers